tutsplus/iOS-GameplayKit-FinishedProject-Part-2/README.md

 #### Instructor: Davis Allie

-In this tutorial series you will learn about the GameplayKit framework added in iOS 9 and OS X El Capitan.
-In this second tutorial I will teach you about Agents, Goals and Behaviours as well as advanced Pathfinding.
+In this tutorial series, you will learn about the GameplayKit framework added in iOS 9 and OS X El Capitan.
+In the second part of this series, I will teach you about agents, goals, and behaviors as well as advanced pathfinding.

-Starter project for the Tuts+ tutorial: [An Introduction to GameplayKit: Part 2](http://.tutsplus.com/tutorials/an-introduction-to-gameplaykit-part-2--cms-24528)
+Finished project for the Tuts+ tutorial: [An Introduction to GameplayKit: Part 2](http://code.tutsplus.com/tutorials/an-introduction-to-gameplaykit-part-2--cms-24528)

+**Read this tutorial on [Tuts+](https://code.tutsplus.com)**